roger1337/UE5-Planet-Generator/README.md

 # UE5-Planet-Generator
-UE5 Planet Generator - Unfinished proof of concept using subdivisions of a geodesic sphere.
+UE5 Planet Generator - proof of concept using subdivisions of a geodesic sphere.

 # Scale Demo